thirtythreeforty/neolink/dissector/messages.md

     </body>
     ```

-    - **Notes:** Sends back a NOONCE used for the modern login message.
+    - **Notes:** Sends back a NONCE used for the modern login message.
 This is
     effectively an upgrade request to use the modern xml style over legacy.
     A legacy camera likely replies differently but I don't have one to test on.